Finally I got Blender installed in Reborn OS.

 After some lapse I installed Reborn OS on my NUC.

-This time no problem with GRUB file and it did recognize all the other other distributions already installed.
+This time no problem with GRUB file and it did recognize all the other distributions, already installed.

 It has STACER my favor utility which Debian 13 does not support.

-I installed Gnome desktop but has the bonus of Plasma desktop, too.
+I installed Gnome desktop but added the bonus of Plasma desktop.

-One has to select ones choice of desktop at install time.
+One has to select one desktop at install time.

 Reborn OS supports almost all the browsers.